Franciscan Friars of the Renewal: Membership

 In 2019, the institute had 111 members, of whom 61 were priests.
-The institute has friars from various countries and regions, including the United States, United Kingdom, Ireland, Nicaragua and Honduras.
+The institute has friars from various countries including the United States, Canada, Australia, South Korea, United Kingdom, Poland and Ireland.

 History

 In 1988, the Franciscan Sisters of the Renewal were established.
 They are based in the Bronx, New York City.

 The group was established as a diocesan institute by Cardinal John O’Connor in 1999.
 The Franciscan Friars of the Renewal were involved in caring for victims of the September 11 attacks in Manhattan and ministering to first responders during the rescue and recovery mission.
 The following day, September 12, a group of friars walked along subway tunnels to reach Manhattan.

-The friars appeared as extras in a scene on a subway car for the anti-abortion film, Bella, which won the "People's Choice Award" at the Toronto International Film Festival in 2006.
+The friars appeared as extras in a scene on a subway car for the pro-life film, Bella, which won the "People's Choice Award" at the Toronto International Film Festival in 2006.

+In 2016, the friars were featured in a documentary titled Outcasts.

 On June 13, 2016, João Cardinal Bráz de Aviz, Prefect of the Congregation for Institutes of Consecrated Life and Societies of Apostolic Life, and his secretary, José Rodríguez Carballo, OFM, signed a decree of recognition.
 On December 8, 2016, the group announced that Pope Francis officially recognized the Franciscan Friars of the Renewal as a religious institute of pontifical right, meaning that it will now depend immediately and exclusively on the Holy See in the matters of internal governance and discipline.

 In November 2020, Bob Lombardo, one of the founders of the CFRs, was ordained a bishop and is serving as an auxiliary bishop in the Archdiocese of Chicago.